microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestorage-delete-containers.md

 Delete a [fileStorageContainer](../resources/filestoragecontainer.md) object.
 This method moves the **fileStorageContainer**  to the recycle bin; it doesn't permanently delete it.

-The application calling this API must have permissions to delete fileStorageContainers for the respective container type.

 ## Permissions

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see the [permissions reference](/graph/permissions-reference).
+The application that calls this API must have permissions to delete a fileStorageContainer for the respective container type.

 |Permission type|Permissions (from least to most privileged)|
 |:---|:---|